We offer Special Hours for Members, seniors age 65+, and immunocompromised persons Fridays 10 – 11 am.

 Thursday and Friday 10 am – 4:30 pm Saturday 10:30 am – 4:30 pm

-What exhibitions are on view?New-York Historical has a full slate of exhibitions: Women March, Meet the Presidents, Colonists, Citizens, Constitutions: Creating the American Republic, and Dreaming Together: New-York Historical Society and Asia Society Museum.
+What exhibitions are on view?New-York Historical has a full slate of exhibitions: Cover Story: Katharine Graham, CEO; So Ready for Laughter: Bob Hope and WWII; The Gift of Laughter; 4 Artworks from the Elie and Sarah Hirschfeld Collection, Scenes of New York City; Dreaming Together: New-York Historical Society and Asia Society Museum; The Waldorf Astoria Lobby Clock; Bruce McCall's New York; The Art of Architecture: Beaux-Arts Drawings from the Peter May Collection; and Safe/Haven: Gay Life in 1950s Cherry Grove.
 Permanent exhibitions like Meet the Presidents and the Oval Office, the Gallery of Tiffany Lamps and the North Gallery are also on display.
 The DiMenna Children's History Museum and the Audubon’s Birds of America Focus Gallery will remain temporarily closed to visitors.

 What are the new cleaning protocols in the building?The entire building has been decontaminated and disinfected with museum-appropriate cleaning materials in accordance with best practices.
 Hand sanitizers are available throughout the building.
 Maintenance staff periodically performs enhanced cleaning throughout the day.